OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: The OpenEstimate Benchmark

 \section{The \textsc{OpenEstimate} Benchmark}

 In this section, we describe the design of the \textsc{OpenEstimate} benchmark.
-We begin by defining estimation targets as variables derived from large-scale datasets in labor economics, finance, and public health (Section \ref{ssec:variable_gen}).
-We then explain how models are prompted to specify their priors as Gaussian or Beta distributions parameterized from natural language prompts (Section \ref{ssec:elicit_estimates}).
-Finally, we outline the evaluation metrics used to assess the accuracy and calibration of these priors (Section \ref{ssec:metrics}).
+We begin by describing our procedure for defining derived conditional statistics as estimation targets across domains (Section \ref{ssec:variable_gen}).
+We then explain how models are prompted to specify their priors by selecting and parameterizing probability distributions (Section \ref{ssec:elicit_estimates}).
+Finally, we outline the evaluation metrics used to assess the accuracy and calibration of the resulting priors (Section \ref{ssec:metrics}).